pycon-mentored-sprints/mentored-sprints-website/index.rst

 Say hello
 ---------

-If you would like to contact the organizers for any business related to the mentored sprints, please send us an email to tania@pyladies.com.
+If you would like to contact the organisers for any business related to the mentored sprints, please send us an email to tania@pyladies.com.

 About the organisers